Do you regret trashing that favourite movie, photo album or email out of your Mac? Oh well – that’s a whim we all play out, a tad too often.

 You can also use the Search Box to enter the filename, file extension so the Trash immediately reveals your files from the pool.

-Once you have identified the files for recovery, select them, press right-click, and choose “PutBack” for immediate file recovery.
+Once you have identified the files for recovery, select them, press right-click and choose “PutBack” for immediate file recovery.

-This method is based on using TimeMachine – the macOS backup utility – and is particularly helpful in case the files are deleted by emptying the Trash.
+This method is based on using TimeMachine – the macOS free backup utility – and is particularly helpful in case the files are deleted by emptying the Trash.

-How does the Time Machine application works?
+How does the Time Machine application work?

-It takes incremental backup of files—hourly for the past twenty-four hours, daily for the past month, and weekly for everything older than a month.
+It takes the incremental backup of files—hourly for the past twenty-four hours, daily for the past month, and weekly for everything older than a month.
 When the backup drive is full, Time Machine removes the oldest weekly backup.